 At Genetic Support Foundation, Katie is focused on developing resources and programs to expand the availability of quality information about genetics, and to improve access to genetic counseling services.
 She is especially interested in the intersection of genetics with primary care.
 She is excited about identifying innovative ways to engage with patients and healthcare providers through telehealth, grassroots outreach, and education.
 Katie lives with her husband and two kids in Washington State.
 She loves gardening, kid’s weekend soccer games, and camping in the beautiful Pacific Northwest.

-Austin McKittrick hails from the plains of South Dakota.
-He migrated to Colorado to get his Bachelors in Journalism and Mass Communication and in Psychology at the University of Northern Colorado.
+Austin McKittrick grew up on the plains of South Dakota, and migrated to Colorado to get his Bachelors in Journalism and Mass Communication and in Psychology at the University of Northern Colorado.
 After a lengthy academic break spent working primarily in healthcare, he enrolled in the genetic counseling program at Sarah Lawrence College in New York, and graduated in 2014.
 Prior to starting at Genetic Support Foundation, he worked in prenatal genetics for Oregon Health and Science University in Portland, OR.
-Other areas of interest are cancer, education, fertility, personalized medicine, and pharmacogenomics.
+Other areas of interest are cancer, education, fertility, personalized medicine, and alternative clinical service delivery models.

 Austin joined the Genetic Support Foundation in March of 2016 because he was inspired by the organization’s mission statement, and identified with the observation that there is a gap in information and education between the genetics community and providers and patients.
 With genetics being such a broad field, he appreciates the opportunities that the Genetic Support Foundation can offer to do work with many different areas.

-In his spare time, he enjoys reading, cooking, playing kickball and volleyball, camping, going to the beach, and probably watching way too much TV.
+In his spare time, he enjoys reading, cooking, spending time with family and his two dogs Charlie and Murphy (last name Brown), camping, going to the beach, and probably watching way too much TV.